AmirAli5/Natural-Language-Processing/README.md

 3. A system for real-time Twitter sentiment analysis of 2012 U.S. presidential election cycle Authors: Hao Wang, Dogan Can, Abe Kazemzadeh, François Bar  Shrikanth Narayanan ,University of Southern California, Los Angeles, CA
 ##### Project Link: https://github.com/AmirAli5/Natural-Language-Processing/tree/master/3.Twitter%20Sentiment%20Analysis

-## Project 3: Text Summarization of Pakistan Super League Wikipedia
+## Project 3: Text Summarization of Pakistan Super League Wikipedia:
 Text summarization is the problem of creating a short, accurate, and fluent summary of a longer text document.
 Examples of text summarization you may encounter every single day.
 The application and promise of deep learning methods for automatic text summarization.
 In this project, I take the whole information of the Pakistan Super League from the Wikipedia site and summarize it into a short paragraph using the Machine Learning models.
 #### Source:
 https://en.wikipedia.org/wiki/Pakistan_Super_League